isaas7/deus/README.md

 The **deus** project comprises several components showcasing advanced knowledge of C++ and Objective-C features, including template programming, memory management, asynchronous networking, and Cocoa application development for macOS.

+- **```ripae/src/tests/test_ripae.cpp```**: This file demonstrates a simple banking system using C++ templates for account management and a multi-threaded transaction system.
+It emphasizes the use of templates, thread safety, custom data structures, and concurrency for simulating real-world banking operations.

 - **```$/test_$.cpp```**: This file demonstrates a simple banking system using C++ templates for account management and Boost.Asio for asynchronous server-client communication.
 It showcases basic operations like deposits and withdrawals, and simulates transactions over a network, emphasizing the use of modern C++ features like smart pointers and asynchronous I/O.

 - **cocoa/tests/test_cocoa.cpp**: Demonstrates creating a basic macOS GUI application using the Cocoa framework, focusing on window creation and memory management with `@autoreleasepool`.